-WE NEED both Grace and Peace.
 Grace to help in our times of need; Peace to keep our heart and mind.
-The one as the blue vault of Heaven above us, with its smile of sun, and breath of Eph. i.
-2. air, and reviving rain; the other as the blue depths of the ocean, tranquil and calm.
-But neither of these blessed gifts can be ours till we have come to recognise God as our Father.
-Be doubtful about that, and you will not dare to exercise the child's privilege of claiming what you want from the Father's stores; and you will miss the unspeakable rest which breathes through the heart of the child, as it nestles to the father's side.
-Open your heart to the Spirit of Adoption that He may flutter, dove-like, into its depths; and, in the cry Abba, bear witness with your spirit that you are a child of God, and if a child, then a participator in his Grace and Peace.
+The one as the blue vault of stores; and you will miss the unspeakable rest which breathes through the heart of the child, as it nestles to the father's side.
+Open your heart to the Spirit of Adoption, that He may flutter, dove-like, into its depths; and, in the cry Abba, bear witness with your spirit that you are a child of God, and if a child, then a participator in his Grace and Peace.